AlkalineDreams/Assignment-5-The-Maze/README.md

 Also, your maze must have equal line lengths.
 You can't have the first line be "##S#." and the second line be "##".
 It won't work.
-Your maze must be a square.
+Your maze must be a rectangle.